luisfosg/coldbot/README.md

 WEBHOOKLOGS = // Discord webhook to send the logs IDSERVER = // Server id (For Now it works like this to send the Welcome / Farewell messages).
 DBNAME = // Database name, Optional
-ZEEW = // If you have Zeew Token and want to use their Welcome messages, Use this Variable ;)
 ```

 </details>